Le Pays Réel

-Le Pays Réel (/fr/, lit.
+Le Pays Réel (/wa/; lit.
 'The Real Country') was a Catholic-Fascist newspaper published by the Rexist Party in Belgium.
 Its first issue appeared on 3 May 1936 and it continued to be published during the Second World War.
 It was briefly edited by Victor Matthys.
-While the Pays Réel remained the main paper of Rex, it remained just one of several published by the group, or subsumed under Rexist control, during the war.
+While Le Pays Réel remained the main paper of Rex, it was just one of several published by the group, or subsumed under Rexist control, during the war.

-The newspaper's title derives from the writings of Charles Maurras, a French nationalist, who distinguished between a pays réel, rooted in the realities of life such as locality, work, trades, the parish and the family, and a pays légal ("legal country") of law, constitutionalism, and liberal political ideals which he cast as artificially imposed on the "real".
+The newspaper's title derives from the writings of Charles Maurras, a French nationalist, who distinguished between a pays réel, rooted in the realities of life such as locality, work, trades, the parish and the family, and a pays légal of law, constitutionalism, and liberal political ideals which he cast as artificially imposed on the "real".